 - If you will be soaking longer than two hours, make sure to change the warm water out every four hours at a minimum.

 - After soaking, drain the remaining warm water and rinse the food.

 - Cook the food as you usually would for your low potassium diet.
-Higher temperature cooking water may reduce potassium levels even further.
+Higher temperature cooking water may reduce potassium intake even further.

 Why Does Meat Contain Potassium?

 Meat contains potassium because potassium is a major component of animal muscle cells.
 Most of the potassium in the body resides in the cells.
 And the cells with the most potassium are muscle cells.

 How Can I Lower My Potassium Level Naturally?

 You can lower your potassium level naturally by following a low-potassium diet and avoiding high-potassium foods.
 Cooking methods can also make a difference - boiling vegetables will leave them with less potassium than they otherwise would have.

 The normal level of potassium is 3.5-5.0 millimoles per liter (mmol/L).
 Levels up to 6.0 mmol/L are concerning and should be addressed by a physician.
 Above 6.0 mmol/L is considered dangerous and requires urgent medical action .

 How Can I Lower My Potassium Level Quickly?

 You can lower your potassium level quickly by using medications.
 Although a low-potassium diet can help, they will not lower potassium level as promptly as medications can.